anonymous-ma4rom/ma4rom-anonymous/README.md

 # Datasets

+The artifact uses scenarios derived from the RODI benchmark.
+RODI provides relational databases, target ontologies, and query pairs for evaluating relational-to-ontology mapping generation.
+For the full benchmark design and original datasets, please refer to the official RODI repository: https://github.com/chrpin/rodi

+## RODI

-The artifact packages RODI-derived scenarios under `dataset/`.
+The packaged RODI scenarios are placed under `dataset/`.
 Each scenario contains the target ontology, a PostgreSQL dump, and the query pairs used by the evaluator:

 ```text
 dataset/<scenario>/